Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 • Blocked – the machine is not producing product because a downstream machine is down

-Ideally, the states would be determined by the machine control system, but it can also be done with calculations in the downtime tracking software.
+Ideally, the states would be determined by the machine control system, but it can also be done with calculations in the automated downtime tracking software itself.
 Downtime events can then be triggered by the machine state, and a start time and end time are recorded.

 It is also a good idea to divide downtime into major and minor stops.
 Most people consider minor stops to be downtime events that are less than five minutes that don’t require maintenance.
 Minor stops could include events such as jams, blocked sensors, or minor adjustments.
 Downtime events that are greater than 5 minutes are considered major stops and should be identified as either breakdowns or changeovers.